Review: Longueville House Restaurant

 Longueville House Restaurant review - the Valentine's Night dessert was chocolate mousse with rose and cocoa and ginger crumb.

-We retired to the lounge to digest the meal and sip strong coffee served with macarons.
-They certainly like to keep you well fed in Longueville House.
+We retired to the lounge to digest the meal and sip strong coffee with macarons.
+They certainly like to keep you well-fed in Longueville House.
 It really is a gourmet haven and gourmand destination.

 Longueville House Restaurant review – the Chef

 William O’Callaghan is a chef that really understands his ingredients and knows how best to cook and serve them to make the most of the flavours and textures.
 It is contemporary Irish food with a French influence.
 Nothing was masked with rich sauces.
-You can taste each ingredient and there wasn’t one unnecessary item in the dishes.
+You can taste each ingredient, and there wasn’t one unnecessary item in the dishes.
 It was a treat to eat such well-thought-out food that celebrated each ingredient as if it were the star of the dish.
-William and his team are very deserving of all the dining awards they have earned.
+William and his team deserve all the dining awards they have earned.

 Longueville House Restaurant review – the award-winning breakfast